cloudposse/atmos/README.md

   - `istio` helmfile and workflow to deploy `istio` on the EKS clusters using `istio-operator`

+## Developing Your Own CLI

+One way to use this project is by writing your own custom cli that leverages our variants.
+This is ideal when you have your own workflows that you want to develop in addition to using the ones we've developed for you.
+For example, maybe you have your own existing cli tools (e.g. using `terragrunt`).
+In this case, you may want to start by developing your own cli.

 ### Configure the CLI

 The CLI top-level module [main.variant](example/cli/main.variant) contains the global settings (options) for the CLI, including the location of the terraform projects,